Acts of kindness pave an enduring path to wellbeing, good health and long-term popularity.

 The quirky wheelbarrow race in my friends’ village involves neighbours coming together and supporting each other in a non-competitive and powerful way.
 They help each other construct wonderful works of temporary art.
 They then admire each others’ efforts with good nature, good humour and lots of kindness.

-Dr Helen Street is an applied social psychologist with a passion for education.
+Dr Helen Street has an extensive background in social Psychology with a passion for education.
 She presents her work in books, articles and in seminars and workshops for schools.
 Her latest book ‘Better Than OK – helping young people to flourish at school and beyond’ is coedited with Neil Porter and available online and from bookshops Australia wide.